alexMcosta/narkwhal/README.md

 - Add the ability to scour some accounts,
 - Add the ability to choose which volumes to delete.
 - Add a silent mode option.
+- Add Longer time measurements for the time flag (Days and weeks)

 ### Medium features
 - Have Narkwhal `-time` check Cloudwatche's `Write Ops` as well as `Read Ops` when checking time to be more accurate about the volume being inactive.